 What complications can occur in or after surgery?

 Some of the more common complications of joint replacement surgery include infection, blood clots, nerve injury, and prosthesis problems like loosening or dislocation.

 What is the recovery process?

 Patients are started in bed physiotherapy on the same day of surgery.
-Exercises such as ankle toe movements, static quadriceps are taught.
-Check xrays are done the next day.
+Exercises such as ankle-toe movements, static quadriceps are taught.
+Check Xrays are done the next day.
 The patients are mobilised the next day.
-On the second day they are taught toilet training mobilation with walker.
+On the second day, they are taught toilet training mobilisation with a walker.
 Most patients will experience some temporary pain in the replaced joint because the surrounding muscles are weak from inactivity, the body is adjusting to the new joint, and the tissues are healing.
 This pain should resolve in a few weeks.
 Stitch removal is done in 2 weeks.

 Exercise is an important part of the recovery process.
 Most people who undergo hip replacement surgery experience a dramatic reduction of hip pain and a significant improvement in their ability to perform the common activities of daily living.

-You have to be in a regular followup with your doctor.
-You would be visiting at 2 weeks, 6 weeks, 3 months, one year, three year and 5 yearly after surgery.
+You have to be in a regular follow-up with your doctor.
+You would be visiting at 2 weeks, 6 weeks, 3 months, one year, three years and 5 yearly after surgery.